Kiran6248/MS3-bazaar/README.md

  For example- Usename and Password should be 5-15 characters alphanumeric word with no spaces.
 * There is one **Login** button which directs the User to **Profile** page after login.
 * For new users, One link is given to direct them to the Register page.
+* One flash message saying "Username or Password is Incorrect" will show if the Username or Password is Incorrect.

+**Register Page**

+* The Register page will have a form to enter Username and Password.
+This will also have some input conditions, same as the Login Form.
+* Submit button is there, which will take the user to Profile page with a message of "Registration Successful" and a message which tells that user has not posted anything yet.
+* For returning Users, One Login link is given below the form.

+**Contact Us Page**

+* One contact form is given which is visible to every users, even if user has not registered with the site.
+* It is addressed as **Suggestions and Complaints** , So that user user will feel free to give any suggestions and complaints if they have any.
+* It has **Full name**, **Email**, and one **Feedback** section.
+* Feedback section is a Textarea.
+* One **Cancel** and one **Submit** button are given.
+The Submit button's text will change to **Feedback Sent** after successfully sending the feedback.
+  One message will also pop up stating that **Your Feedback is submitted** or **Try Again** if it fails.
+* This contact form code is referred from my second Milestone project with some changes in the email template.

+**Profile Page**

+* The profile page is the first page the user see after logging in or Registering for the first time.
+* This page has One Welcome note with current user name.
+* This page will show all the Ads posted by the user.
+If the User has not posted anything then it will show a link to Post Ad page, Where User can post it's ads.

+**Post Ad Page**

+* Ths Post ad is a form with many different types of inputs.
+The input fields are-
+  1. Category (Dropdown)
+  2. Photo URL
+  3. Ad Title
+  4. Ad Description (textarea)
+  5. Price
+  6. Condition(Dropdown)
+  7. Location
+  8. Telephone
+  9. Email
+  10. Availability(Switch)
+* This form has one button to Post the Ad.
+* Once the Ad is posted the user is directed to the Home Page.
+* The Categories included are
+  1. Antique
+  2. Art
+  3. Books
+  4. Electronic
+  5. Fashion
+  6. Games
+  7. Household
+  8. Jewellery
+  9. Shoes
+    These categories can be added or removed by the Admin.
+* The Condition Field have 3 types of conditions, from which the user can select one.
+  1. New
+  2. Good as New
+  3. Used
+* The availability switch have 2 conditions **Available** and **Sold**.
+* Each input section is compulsory and is validated by adding one Materialize code in Script page.
+This code is provided by Code Institute.